 salt to taste

-Grind the ginger garlic and green chillies into a fine paste .
-Add the whole spices into the paste and pulse the mixie once again briefly to crush the whole spices ...they should not be ground into the paste .
-Add 2 tbsp of curds to this paste , all the onion paste, slit green chillies and salt to taste and marinade the chicken into it... just till the onion paste is ready to be mixed up , or about 15 minutes if you are in a hurry.
+To make the low fat version, the ginger garlic into a fine paste.
+Add the whole spices into the paste and pulse the mixie once again briefly to crush the whole spices, they should not be ground into the paste.
+Add dahi to this paste, all the onion paste, slit green chillies and salt to taste and marinade the chicken into it for an hour or about 15 minutes if you are in a hurry.

-To cook the chicken rezala, pour this mixture to the cooking pan , or you can do all this mixing up in the cooking pan itself and place it on the burner directly.
-Cook covered , stirring in between to ensure even cooking of all the pieces.
+To cook the chicken rezala, pour this mixture to the cooking pan, or you can do all this mixing up in the cooking pan itself and place it on the burner directly.
+Cook covered, stirring in between to ensure even cooking of all the pieces.

-There is no need to add water to the cooking mixture as onion and curds have enough water to cook the chicken well .
-Wait till the chicken cooks , it takes about 25-30 minutes normally and add the fresh cream to the cooking mixture .
+There is no need to add water to the cooking mixture as onion and dahi have enough water to cook the chicken well.
+Wait till the chicken cooks, it takes about 25-30 minutes normally and add the fresh cream to the cooking mixture .

 Stir well and cook to a soft boil again.
-Take off the flame and serve hot with chapatis or rice.
-The pictures here are all of the leftovers we had the next day with rice .
-The gravy looks more homogenous and creamy when freshly made.
+Take off the flame and serve hot with chapatis, kulcha or rice.

 Enjoy as you like it ... you can make a mutton rizala with the same gravy ingredients..